ugcs/dronelogbook/README.md

 This is a tool to import telemetry data from [UgCS](www.ugcs.com) to [DroneLogbook](www.dronelogbook.com) site.

 ## Getting pre-built release distribution
-1. Download the [latest](https://github.com/ugcs/dronelogbook/releases/download/v1.0/ucsHub-1.0.zip) release distribution as zip-archive (or go to the [release page](https://github.com/ugcs/dronelogbook/releases) if you want a different one).
+1. Download the [latest](https://github.com/ugcs/dronelogbook/releases/download/v1.1/ucsHub-1.1.jar) release distribution as executable jar-file (or go to the [release page](https://github.com/ugcs/dronelogbook/releases) if you want a different one).

-2. Unpack downloaded archive to any place in your local filesystem.

-3. Run `ucsHub-1.0.jar` in the result folder (in Linux you may have to add execution permissions on jar-file).
+2. Run `ucsHub-1.1.jar` in the result folder (in Linux you may have to add execution permissions on jar-file).

-4. All configurations are available through `client.properties` file located in `<user_home>/.dronelogbook` _application data folder_ (e. g. for Windows it is `C:\Users\<user_name>\.dronelogbook`).
+3. All configurations are available through `client.properties` file located in `<user_home>/.dronelogbook` _application data folder_ (e. g. for Windows it is `C:\Users\<user_name>\.dronelogbook`).

 > **Note**: To enable telemetry logging for emulators add the following line to the `<path to UgCS installation>\server\ucs\ucs.properties` file:
 > ```properties